-Fifteen percent of Utah's turkey limitedentry permits are reserved for young hunters

-(those who are 17 years old and younger by July 31, 2018).
+Fifteen percent of Utah's turkey limitedentry permits are reserved for young hunters (those who are 17 years old and younger by July 31, 2019).
 For more information on this opportunity for youth, see the information box on page 15.

 If a youth obtains a limited-entry permit but does not harvest during the limited-entry season, he or she will be allowed to continue hunting during the spring general-season youth hunt and the spring general season.
+During the general-season hunts, the youth may hunt in the statewide general-season area.